xNinjaKittyx/homelab/README.md

         virtual_ipaddress {
               192.168.x.x/32  # Insert the same address/subnet from above
         }
+        track_script {
+              chk_pihole
         }
+}
 ```

   - You can type `ip addr` to check your IPs after starting/restarting `keepalived`.
 You can stop the primary keepalived to verify that the secondary now gets the shared IP. very nice
+  - Note - I ran into a problem with 2.1.5 having a bug with this.
+If you notice that chk_pihole doesn't run, make sure your keepalived version isn't 2.1.5

 - Backing up Openwrt
 ```